-- The proposed development does not have an adverse flooding impact on neighbouring properties based on detailed hydraulic modelling completed. - All flooding impacts arising from the proposed development are contained within the subject site. - o 1 in 100 year ARI flood hazard mapping for the site indicates that inundated areas of the site for post-development conditions generally experience flows with velocity x depth products ("v.d product") of less than 0.4 m2/s, indicating that flood hazard across the site is generally low.
+- The proposed development does not have an adverse flooding impact on neighbouring properties based on detailed hydraulic modelling completed. - All flooding impacts arising from the proposed development are contained within the subject site. - 1 in 100 year ARI flood hazard mapping for the site indicates that inundated areas of the site for post-development conditions generally experience flows with velocity x depth products ("v.d product") of less than 0.4 m2/s, indicating that flood hazard across the site is generally low.
 Areas within Bucca Creek and adjacent to the eastern site boundary along the edge of Moonee Creek experience high hazard flows.
 Hazard extents do not appear to change significantly for post-development conditions. - The access to Lot 2 in DP1097743 will be inundated for the 1 in 100 year ARI flood event for existing conditions.
 Raising the access and the provision of new culverts underneath the driveway where it crosses Bucca Creek is recommended to ensure that the driveway is trafficable during the 1 in 100 year ARI for existing climate conditions. - Effects of climate change on existing and proposed conditions flood behaviour is to raise levels by as much as 0.5 m based on sea level rise only and by as much as 0.57 m based on sea level rise and a 10% increase in rainfall intensities.
-There is no significant effect of the development on flood behaviour for climate change events modelled. - o FPL for the site should be set at 3.97 mAHD based on 1 in 100 year ARI with climate change peak flood level in Moonee Creek adjacent to the site plus 0.5 m freeboard.
+There is no significant effect of the development on flood behaviour for climate change events modelled. - FPL for the site should be set at 4.00 mAHD based on 1 in 100 year ARI with climate change peak flood level in Moonee Creek adjacent to the site plus 0.5 m freeboard. - Bucca Creek catchment specific flood events result in lower peak levels than Moonee Creek catchment flood events.
+This indicates that backflows from Moonee Creek during Moonee Creek floods give higher peak flood levels than flows direct to Bucca Creek from the Bucca Creek catchment.
+The 9 hour storm event is therefore the critical duration event for the Bucca Creek floodplain. - This report has addressed key issues and concerns raised by BMT WBM on behalf of the NSW Department of Planning and Environment.